SPLOIT47/selected-line-styler/README.md

 This Visual Studio Code extension allows users to customize the color and opacity of the currently selected line in the editor to improve readability.

-This extension was created by SPLOIT47 and is licensed under the MIT license.
+This extension was created by Degtyar Alexander(ITMO M3108) and is licensed under the MIT license.

 ## Features